Edrusb/ezmeral-df-with-ray/README.md

     (RAY) root@df-1:~/Working#

- here we did not submit a job to Ray but only connected using HTTP the the model to request the translation of the provided message
+ here we did not submit a job to Ray but only connected using HTTP to one of the model instances (we connect to the head node which acts as a load-balancer) to request the translation of the provided message.

+ ### How to change the languages?
+Hey!
+No worries, this is very simple!

+You will have to edit the _translate.py_ script and change the **translation_en_to_fr** string to something else like like:

+    @serve.deployment(num_replicas=num_instances, ray_actor_options={"num_cpus": 1, "num_gpus": 0})
+    class Translator:
+        def __init__(self):
+            # Load model
+            self.model = pipeline("translation_it_to_jp", model="t5-small")

+also either delete the existing deployed model before re-deploying this modified one:

+    (RAY) root@df-1:\~/Working# ray job submit --working-dir . -- python3 translate.py stop job

+or make a copy of this _transate.py_ script to also modify the line

+    inf_name = "translate"

+by something else to have two or more models deployed in parallel.
+To go further using these models and pipelines have a look at the output of this following snippet:

+    from transformers import pipeline
+    help(pipeline)